Steema/TeeGrid-VCL-FMX-Samples/README.md

 - All coordinates as floats

+For sub-pixel finetuning.

-For sub-pixel finetuning, Firemonkey only.
-VCL always rounds to integer pixels.
+Note: For VCL, using the old "GDI" canvas always rounds to integer pixels

 ```delphi
 TeeGrid1.Header.Height.Automatic:=False;